 - Head Start, Early Head Start, and Great Start Readiness Programs (GSRP) are automatically eligible to participate given federal or state requirements for these programs.

-- If a preschool or other early childcare program is within a K-12 school/district, the school or district must have at least 50% free and reduced price eligibility or greater.
+- If a preschool or other early childcare program located within a K-12 school/district, the school or district must have at least 50% free and reduced price eligibility or greater.

 - Other center-based programs including private for-profit, private non-profit, faith-based programs, and day care homes must be located within an attendance area of a school building where at least 50% of the enrollment are eligible for free and reduced price meals.

 School administrators who believe their school/district or program is eligible and would like to participate in Hoophouses for Health should fill out the Farm to School Commitment Form.
-Please send completed forms to CRFS Farm to School Specialist, Abby Harper, at email@example.com or mail them to 480 Wilson Rd, Room 309, East Lansing, MI, 48824.
+Please send completed forms to CRFS Farm to School Specialist, Rebekah Faivor, at firstname.lastname@example.org or mail them to 480 Wilson Rd, Room 172, East Lansing, MI, 48824.